A Below Knee Amputee's (BKA) increased effort to walk

 Updated: 2 days ago

-🦿When walking Below Knee Amputee energy expenditure has been shown to increase anywhere from 9-25% and in some cases up to 42% (Traugh et al 1975).📚 This is quite a damming result and has been strengthened by many more recent studies.
+🦿When walking Below Knee Amputee energy expenditure has been shown to increase anywhere from 9-25% and in some cases up to 42% (Traugh et al 1975).📚 This is quite a damning result and has been strengthened by many more recent studies.

 As you can see there is an incredible variation in energy expenditure.
 This could seem confusing for some but actually highlights the importance of ones baseline level fitness, function and control.
-The fitter and stronger you are the better capacity you have to adapt to your amputation and therefor thrive.
+The fitter and stronger you are the better capacity you have to adapt to your amputation and therefore thrive.

 As you can see it is imperative to minimise internal factors that can increase the effort of walking.

 Muscle does not only produce the propulsion to walk it also prevents the loss of power through unnecessary movement.
 An example would be someone who has significant balance deficits.
 Their body would be constantly fighting to stay upright and as a result would spend countless amounts of energy fighting to prevent a fall.
 Therefore it is important to build your strength of:

 Tight hip flexors, calves and hamstrings will impact step length and will provide unnecessary resistance